peterlukeryan/clue_570/README.md

 Currently, there are no heuristics in the responses to accusations (the first matching card is discarded)-- although this is a potential area to explore.

 ### RL Agent
+WARNING the agent trained below is massive.
+Training takes upwards of two hours on a 2017 Macbook Pro, and the downloaded Q table will drain system resources.
+If you would like to run a less demanding model, we suggest adjusting the num_episodes hyperparameter to 100_000.
+However, since 1_000_000 was used in the report, I have left it as is.
 * Run `EpsilonDeltaAgent.py` to train the model.
 This will print upon success: *Training complete.
 Model saved as trained_model.pkl.*
 * Run `EpsilonDeltaAgent.py` to play with agent (One RL Agent, Five regular bots)